Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-lwm2m.md

 #### Connection Settings

-In Edgedevice will add a new protocol `LwM2M` and add a new field `LwM2MSetting` in protocolSettings to store the LwM2M configuration.
+In EdgeDevice, a new protocol LwM2M will be added, and add a new field `LwM2MSetting` in protocolSettings to store the LwM2M configuration.
 For deviceshifu-LwM2M is a LwM2M server, so the `address` field is not required.

 In LwM2MSetting structure will store the following fields:
 - `EndpointName`: the name of the endpoint, which is used to identify the device, deviceShifu only support the device with the same endpoint name.